kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 TODO add DashboardViewWithMergedFilters link

 For more information about the filters themselves, see [Filter Visual Components](30_tips__filter_visual_components.md).
+Alternatively, you can pass filters specified using the [`FilterContextItem`](https://github.com/gooddata/gooddata-ui-sdk/blob/6ba2ed93163b830a6a0f03437861ac9ef1d423be/libs/sdk-backend-spi/src/workspace/dashboards/filterContext.ts#L133) type.
+The main difference between this and the standard filters is that FilterContextItem date filters do not specify a date dimension and so are applied on all the date dimensions (this is what the KPI Dashboards date filter is doing).

 **NOTE**: There is currently a limitation on the attribute filters: you can only use URIs to identify the attribute elements.